rcgsheffield/Sheffield_RCC_Docs/glossary.rst

     Bucket
         A bucket is the container for objects stored in AWS's S3 storage.
 This is often referred to as "Object Storage".

+    EBS
+        The acronym used by AWS for their Elastic Block Storage solution.
+In RCC these show up as the additional drive storage added to your instances.